simon-xe-wang/fibo/Design.md

 # Archtecture
 Ths system consists of 5 services: FiboService, FiboExecutorService, FiboFetchService, FiboTaskStore and FiboSequenceStore
-- FiboService is used to accpet user's requests and then create tasks and submit to Executor Service.
+- FiboService is used to accpet user's requests and do:
+  1. Create task and store to Task Store
+  2. Submit to Executor Service through Kafka-based Task Queue.

-  -- Kafka is used as task queue to make sure:
+    - Kafka is used as it provides 2 capabilities:
-     1. Task should NOT be lost.
+      1. No task loss.
       2. Capable of distributing load to multiple Executor nodes and also handle network or server down issue.

 - FiboExecutorService is the task processor.

-  It has a task queue in memory containing all tasks information.
-By which FiboService can submit and query task.

-  FiboTaskWorker in FiboExecutorService is a thread running periodically to retrieve tasks in time order and then execute it.
-For each fibonacci task, if there is one with same sequence number in FiboSequenceStore, the task can be marked as ready directly.
-If not, processsor will compute one and store that into the store for future use.
+  Task Consumer polls tasks from the Queue, for each task:
+    1. if the sequence is alrady in Fibo Store, then mark the task as ready directly.
+    2. if whole or part of sequence is not in, then compute and store it into the store.

-- FiboSequenceStore
+- FiboTaskStore and FiboSequenceStore

-The repository to store all fibonacci sequence.
-Now all sequences are store in local disk as separate files.
-FiboExecutorService can store and retrieve sequences by sequence number.
+The repository to store all fibonacci sequences and tasks.
+Use Redis as the underlying storage.
+It should be splitted to 2 Redis instances.

 #API
-Expose 2 public REST APIs.
+Expose 2 public REST APIs:

 - GET myapp/fibo?sn=(number)

     This returns task id directly.

-- GET myapp/fibo/task/id=(task id)
+- GET myapp/fibotask/id=(task id)

     The first byte is to indicate the status.
 If it's 0 (means ready) then continue to read rest of it.

-# Failure Handling

-#More Things to Be Optimized
-1. Right now all fibonacci sequence files in store are stored in flat way.
-It's required to bulid a tree hierarchy for better performance.
-2. Each task should have expired date.
-It will be removed after that.
-3. Persist task queue in mysql or cassandra so the task data will not be lost when system reboot
+#Next